rbuskens/spinnaker.github.io/documentation/troubleshooting.md

 Thrift should now be enabled.
 Execute `curl localhost:9160` and verify that you receive an 'empty reply'.

-The last step is to restart the two Spinnaker services that require Cassandra to be available on startup: `sudo service front50 restart`, `sudo service echo restart` and `sudo service rush restart`.
+The last step is to restart the three Spinnaker services that require Cassandra to be available on startup: `sudo service front50 restart`, `sudo service echo restart` and `sudo service rush restart`.

 We will be making front50, [echo](https://github.com/spinnaker/echo) and [rush](https://github.com/spinnaker/rush) more tolerant of an unavailable or misconfigured Cassandra cluster on startup shortly.